Blog

 An incorrect date or time may prevent you from establishing a secure connection to the servers.

-• Right-click on the clock in the taskbar > Adjust date/time.
+• Right-click the clock on the taskbar > Adjust date/time.

 5. Clear the Windows Update cache